IVRPowers/blog/content/post/coding/five-steps-build-mobile-application.md

 Take into account that a very same user can not be registered twice.

-**2) How to obtain registered users’ list to establish a call.**
+### 2) How to obtain registered users’ list to establish a call.

-After this step, the user is also registered in the videogateway server.
+After this step, the user is also registered in the video gateway server.
 In order to establish a call, it is necessary to know the registered users.
-We must use the event onGotPeers and with an array, we read and save the data.
+We must use the event **onGotPeers** and with an array, we read and save the data.
 Look at the example:

 ~~~typescript
 onGotPeers:(list) => {